bbellamy27/Lichess-opening-coach/CODE_DOCUMENTATION.md

-# Lichess Opening Coach - Code Documentation
+# Chess Improvement Coach for Lichess - Code Documentation

-## Project Overview
-The **Lichess Opening Coach** is a Streamlit web application designed to help chess players analyze their games, visualize their performance, and receive personalized coaching advice using AI.
+The **Chess Improvement Coach for Lichess** is a Streamlit web application designed to help chess players analyze their games, visualize their performance, and receive personalized coaching advice using AI.

 ## Module Breakdown